adamedx/adamedx.github.io/_posts/2018-08-08-Microsoft-Graph-via-PowerShell.md

 title: "Microsoft Graph via PowerShell Part 1"
 date: 2018-08-08 21:51:00 -0700
 categories: softwarengineering
-tags: powershell microsoft-graph poshgraph aad-graph powershell-graph msgraph azure
+tags: powershell microsoft-graph poshgraph autographps aad-graph powershell-graph msgraph azure
 ---
 *This is the initial post in a series on PowerShell and the Graph.*

 Yes, you can absolutely access [the Microsoft Graph](https://graph.microsoft.io) through PowerShell, and you don't need to wait for an official SDK -- it (mostly) works out of the box!

 I've been working with Graph, the API gateway for Microsoft's vast array of services, over the last year.
-While PowerShell is a great fit for Graph, I ended up developing the [PoshGraph OSS project](https://github.com/adamedx/poshgraph) in an effort make the experience of Graph + PowerShell as seamless as it should be.
+While PowerShell is a great fit for Graph, I ended up developing the [AutoGraphPS OSS project](https://github.com/adamedx/poshgraph) (previously named *PoshGraph*) in an effort make the experience of Graph + PowerShell as seamless as it should be.
 At its heart, the implementation is quite straightforward -- however, the barriers one must hurdle to get to the easy part are one reason I made the investment in a dedicated project.

 ## The basics -- tokens and REST
 First, there is already a good write-up on how one can [access Graph from PowerShell](https://blog.kloud.com.au/2016/09/13/leveraging-the-microsoft-graph-api-with-powershell-and-oauth-2-0/) -- it's worth browsing before I dive into a targeted version of the approach.
 We'll cover the technique in the following sample I've created for explanatory purposes:

 * [Demonstration of Microsoft Graph through PowerShell](https://github.com/adamedx/PowerShellGraphDemo)

 The sample provides cmdlets that allow you to invoke any Graph method by specifying its URI (e.g. `https://graph.microsoft.com/v1.0/me`).
 The cmdlets will also return the JSON in raw form or as deserializeed PowerShell objects.
 In itself this can function as a primitive "PowerShell Graph SDK."
-This forms the basis of [PoshGraph](https://github.com/adamedx/poshgraph).
+This forms the basis of [AutoGraphPS](https://github.com/adamedx/autographps).
 Here's the recipe from the demo:

 1. [Register an Azure Active Directory application](https://apps.dev.microsoft.com) (one time only)
 2. [Get an access token](https://github.com/adamedx/PowerShellGraphDemo/blob/133a1e0c2859abc8bcf31da3ce9c9372f2eb4dd3/PowerShellGraphDemo.ps1#L226) at runtime for your application with permissions for the call you'd like to make